 Our tour concentrated on the Korean War.
 We walked through a well thought out series of displays which put us into a jungle setting, and then what a camp would have been like in winter.
 The last one was of a sole American soldier, standing on the battlefield surrounded by his dead troops.
 I think the guide gave his name as ‘John Smith,’ that well known figure.

 I bought a DVD of the USS Pueblo video, at the high price of 9 Euros.
 Back on the bus, we were asked whether we wanted to go straight to dinner, or have a walk first.
 I wanted dinner, but was outvoted.
 So we walked in the dimming light through what was, admittedly, quite a lovely park.
 We saw several families and couples.
-At the top of the hill, we have (tree-blocked) views over the city, both to the tall statues and the stadium.
+At the top of the hill, we had (tree-blocked) views over the city, both to the tall statues and the stadium.

 Now on to dinner.
 The air conditioning at the restaurant wasn’t working, so fans were brought over.
 The dinner was ‘hot pot.’
 You are brought the raw ingredients on a plate (pork or fish).
 A pot of water is brought to the boil on a heater in front of you, and when the water is ready you put in the pork.
 When the water has returned to the boil, you add the potatoes and vegetables.
 Then you top it off with a raw egg.
 Stir until cooked.